open-rsx/rsb-manual/specification-inter-transport-communication.rst

 Via Configuration Options
 -------------------------

-When configured via the configuration mechanism, the multi-:term:`transport` setup will have a global effect in the following sense: it will affect all :term:`participants <participant>` in all processes which are not explicitly instantiated with a different set of :term:`connectors <connector>`.
+When configured via the :ref:`configuration mechanism
+<configuration>`, the multi-:term:`transport` setup will have a global
+effect in the following sense: it will affect all :term:`participants
+<participant>` in all processes which are not explicitly instantiated
+with a different set of :term:`connectors <connector>`.

-In addition to the :term:`Spread` :term:`transport` which is (currently) enabled by default, other :term:`transports <transport>` can be enabled globally using a configuration file fragment like this:
+In addition to the :term:`Spread` :term:`transport` which is (currently) enabled by default, other :term:`transports <transport>` can be enabled globally using a :ref:`configuration file
+<configuration-files>` fragment like this:

 .. code-block:: ini